stephanieyolanda/idx-rakamin-ds-pbi/README.md

 ## Dataset Source

-The dataset is provided by **ID/X Partners** and contains historical loan data, including borrower demographics, loan details, and loan status (whether the loan was repaid or defaulted).
+The dataset is provided by **ID/X Partners** and contains historical loan data, including borrower demographics, loan details, and loan status.

 ## Approach